fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > The tyrant then gave Hajar (Hajrah) as a girl-servant to Sarah.
 Sarah came back (to Abraham) while he was praying.
 Abraham, gesturing with his hand, asked, "What has happened?"
 She replied, "Allah has spoiled the evil plot of the infidel (or immoral person) and gave me Hajar (Hajrah) for service."
 (Abu Huraira then addressed his listeners saying, "That (Hajarah) was your mother, O Bani Ma-is-Sama (i.e. the Arabs, the descendants of Ishmael, Hajarah's son).
 (Bukhari: 3358)

 According to some scholars, what was intended by lying in those situations was only to use equivocations -- <span class="tooltip">Tawriyah<span class="tooltiptext"> Tawriya means saying something which has more than one meaning and intending a meaning different from what the listener is likely to understand) rather than explicit lies.</span></span>.
-The scholars stated that attributing lies to Ibrahim (A.S.) in this context, does not mean explicit lying.
+The scholars stated that attributing lies to Ibrahim in this context, does not mean explicit lying.

 Following are the meaning, according to some other scholars, of these three lies:
-1. Ibrahim (A.S.) told his father he was sick in order to avoid going to the temple/festival and indulging in the polygamous practices.
+1. Ibrahim told his father he was sick in order to avoid going to the temple/festival and indulging in the polygamous practices.
-2. After breaking all the idols, Ibrahim (A.S.) placed the axe in the hands of the largest idol.
-When the people returned and saw that their idols were smashed they accused Ibrahim (A.S.) of being the perpetrator.
+2. After breaking all the idols, Ibrahim placed the axe in the hands of the largest idol.
+When the people returned and saw that their idols were smashed they accused Ibrahim of being the perpetrator.
 He, in reply, said that the biggest idol had broken the rest of the statues in order to prove the point that these statues were man-made and not capable of human actions.
-3. The tyrant/king wanted Sarah for his own evil intentions and Ibrahim (A.S.) knew that Allah would protect her.
-Therefore, when the tyrant/king asked who she was, instead of responding that she was his wife, Ibrahim (A.S.) responded that she was his sister in Islam, which she technically was.
+3. The tyrant/king wanted Sarah for his own evil intentions and Ibrahim knew that Allah would protect her.
+Therefore, when the tyrant/king asked who she was, instead of responding that she was his wife, Ibrahim responded that she was his sister in Islam, which she technically was.

 </details><details><summary>